CYGNUS-RD/mycondor/README.md

 ### Subber file content example
 Taking as anexample the /cvmfs/sft-cygno.infn.it/config/templates/subber.sh file, here follows a brief description: <br />
 * RUN: it is a variable which for the reco is the run number to analyze.
 It can be explicitly written or be a passed argument (in bash script for example as $1). **Modify as you need to**
-* BATCHNAME: variable which will be identifying you job on the queues and the .error .out .log files upon retrieve.
-Modify as you need to
+* BATCHNAME: variable which will be identifying your job on the queues and the .error .out .log  and the return_BATCHNAME.txt files upon retrieve. **Modify as you need to**
-CE: queue identifier.
-Modify value between 1 and 6
+* CE: queue identifier. **Modify value between 1 and 6**
+* IMAGE: reference image to run the program in. **Do not modify**
+* CPUs: number of CPUs to request for the job.
+There is a limit at 32, but the whole queue works on optimization.
+If you ask for 32 cores you will stay in the queue longer as you will need to wait for 32 cores to be free at the same time
+* EXECUTEPATH : absolute path on notebook to the folder where the executable file or program will be
+* EXECUTE: path to the executable file
+* ARGUMENTS : arguments required by theexecutable
+* OTHERFILE: Files or folders to upload to the machine follow the commented examples if needed.
+The limit of upload should be 10 MB, so clean your upload.
+* FILENAMES: list of the outputfiles of your code.
+This is a bit tricky: you need to know the name of the output files in advance.
+This way the outputfiles listed will be sent to the cloud automatically.
+You will not be able to retrieve thme with ```cygno_htc -f <jobID> <CEID>```.
+* ENDPOINT_URL: where do you want to upload the output files.
+Now S3 is the only working. **Do not modify**
+* BACKET: bucket where you want your files to be uploaded (cygno-data is forbidden)
+* TAG: path inside the bucket where you want your files to be uploaded.
+This can be modified, but in order to keep order on the cygno-analysis disk, the From_queue/ part must be kept.
+Any folder generated in cygno-analysis outside From_queue will be deleted.

 ## On old Queues (deprecated)